 Q: What are the minimum requirements for IMGs applying to the program?

-We require that you have graduated from medical school within the last 10 years, passed the USMLE Step 1 and 2 on the first attempt and be ECFMG certified.
+We require that you have graduated from medical school within the last five years, passed the USMLE Step 1 and 2 on the first attempt and be ECFMG certified.
 We require the results of your CSA and three supporting letters of recommendation as well as all items requested in the application from ERAS.
-If you have graduated within the last one to four years, observership is acceptable.
-However, if you have graduated within the last five to 10 years, U.S. clinical experience is required.
-Please refer to the ERAS website for more information.
+At least 3 months of US clinical experience within the past three years is required.

 Q: What visa does your hospital sponsor?